Royal Huisman: History

-The shipyard has been taking care of superyacht refit on an occasional basis during previous years when the shipyard broadened its business model with the official expansion of superyacht refit and repair in 2011.
-Huisfit, the new name for the services of this division is introduced.
-The Huisfit team has been taking care of various non-Royal Huisman yachts such as Karyatis (107 ft Heesen), EOS (305 ft Lürssen), Skat (232 ft Lürssen), Red Sula (105 ft Jongert), Heartbeat (78 ft Claasen), Nixe II, Be Mine (132 ft Lürssen), Adèle (180 ft Vitters) as well as Royal Huisman yachts like Juliet, Borkumriff IV, Unfurled, Antares, Hyperion, Flyer, Arcadia, Surama (ex William Tai), Hyperion, Gliss, and many more.

-In 2014 Royal Huisman became a co-owner of the Bucket Regattas. and in the same year the shipyard affiliated with Royal Doeksen, another Dutch maritime service organisation owned and run by the fourth generation of the same family.
+The shipyard had been taking care of superyacht refits occasionally during previous years when it broadened its business model with the official expansion of superyacht refit and repair in 2011.
+Huisfit, the new name for the services of this division was introduced.
+The Huisfit team has been taking care of various non-Royal Huisman yachts too.
+In 2014 Royal Huisman became a co-owner of the Bucket Regattas, and in the same year the shipyard affiliated with Royal Doeksen, another Dutch maritime service organisation owned and run by the fourth generation of the same family.

-The shipyard had a workforce of 280 people in 2016.
-The 139 ft SAMURAI was also delivered early 2016: Huisfit and the advanced composites division converted this 40-knot carbonfibre stripped-out speed machine (ex-Mari-Cha IV) into a luxurious yet high performance superyacht.
-The 65 ft S&S sloop Aileen II, constructed entirely of pre-preg carbon fibre, is launched in 2017.
-The owner’s brief was for a classic cruiser with modern performance to be sailed single-handed including anchoring, mooring and manoeuvring.
-Furthermore, the owner’s aim was for the yacht to have the same quality level and comfort as usually found in a much larger superyacht.

-Construction takes place in a 30,000m² purpose-built facility with four building halls, a paint hall, a refit hall as well as manufacturing halls operated by Rondal, a subsidiary of Royal Huisman specialized in furlers, winches, deck fittings and pre-impregnated carbonfiber spars and superyacht components.
+Construction takes place in a 30,000m² purpose-built facility with five building halls as well as various specialists manufacturing halls by a team of over 350 specialists along with various partners / co-makers.
+A selection are operated by the team of Rondal, a sister company of Royal Huisman specialized in rigs, winches, and carbonfiber sailing and motoryacht components.
 The shipyard facilities are extended to the Amsterdam region at the 12,000m premises of the former Holland Jachtbouw in 2019.
-This second location for Royal Huisman serves as an addition to the existing headquarters in Vollenhove.
+This second location for Royal Huisman serves as an addition to the existing headquarters in Vollenhove, with focus on the superyacht refits, conversions and rebuilds of the worldwide superyacht fleet.
+The Dutch long-term investor O2 Capital Partners is the new owner of the Royal Huisman group since 2024.

-In 2020 the 81 meter contemporary schooner - the world's largest aluminum sailing yacht - SEA EAGLE II was delivered to her Owner, Dr. Samuel Yin.